 As part of the Acquisition, we acquired debt associated with an agreement with the Government of Canada called Technology Partnerships Canada ("TPC").
 As part of the TPC agreement, ViXS Systems, Inc. was provided funding to assist in research and development expenses of which a portion was later required to be repaid because the conditions for repayment were met.
-The scheduled payments are made on a quarterly basis and end in January 2024.
-As of September 30, 2023, \$128 is included in accrued liabilities and current portion of long-term liabilities in our condensed consolidated balance sheets.
+The scheduled payments are were made on a quarterly basis and ended ended in January 2024.
+As of September 30, 2023 March 31, 2024, \$128 is included in accrued liabilities and current portion of long-term liabilities in our condensed consolidated balance sheets. we did not have any remaining liability related to this obligation.